dankeyy/dankeyy.github.io/_posts/2021-01-29-next-gen-generators.md

 &nbsp;

-# generator's lost brother, the coroutine
+# Generator's Lost Brother, the Coroutine
 ##### not the async one
 Introduced in [PEP-342](https://www.python.org/dev/peps/pep-0342/), coroutines are somewhat of an obscure feature of python, more often than not, discarded on tutorials covering generators.
 And that's a shame, because useful or unuseful as you'll find it, it's kind of a cool concept.